-During your year at Central you might expect to:
+During this year students might expect to:

 - participate in workshops and seminars to investigate the relationship between the concepts and materials of performance